Defining Application

 Application Name

-- Unique identifier within your account
+- Unique identifier within the account

 - Used in SDK